shreya23ps/Service-Support-Website/README.md

 # Installation and Setup
    1. Clone the Repository:

       git clone https://github.com/shreya23ps/Service-Support-Website

       cd ServiceSupportWebsite

    2. Install Dependencies:

-      o  Ensure necessary libraries or packages are installed.
-Refer to the documentation for specific commands.
+      o	Follow the steps in the run_instructions.txt file or launch using the integrated server.

-   3. Run the Application:
+   4. Run the Application:

       o	Follow the steps in the run_instructions.txt file or launch using the integrated server.